Work on focus and concentration with a memory matching game for kids from Erin that's perfect for quiet time play!

-- pairs of small objects that will fit in an egg carton (buttons, pom poms, scraps of paper or ribbon, beads, etc.)
+- pairs of small objects that will fit in an egg carton (buttons, pom poms, scraps of paper or ribbon, cut up pipe cleaners, beads, etc.)

 Cut one row off of one carton bottom, being careful to leave enough behind to completely conceal what’s inside when it is nested on top of the other carton.

 Next, collect pairs of small objects that fit inside the egg carton.

 Pom poms, beads, buttons are all great choices for this memory match game.

 This polar bear craft for preschoolers also uses an egg carton!

 If you don’t have any of those objects, don’t rush to the store!
 You can easily cut up felt, ribbon, or pipe cleaners to use in your memory matching game for kids, or you could even use stickers.

 And if you don’t have any of that, get creative!